 Zoho CRM’s Professional plan has similar features to the Standard plan.
 Notable additions include task assignment rules, inventory management, and customer case management.
 Unlimited email templates, unlimited custom reports, and a Microsoft Outlook integration also begin with this tier.

-The Enterprise plan has much more advanced features, with prediction and artificial intelligence (AI) tools being the most standout addition.
+The Enterprise plan has more advanced features, with prediction and artificial intelligence (AI) tools being the most standout addition.
 It offers users conversational AI through its assistant Zia (comparable to Apple’s Siri), which helps users retrieve the information they need and suggest the best times to contact leads and customers.
 Its analytics offerings also include webform analytics, webform A/B testing, and workflow reports.

 Aside from the pricing plans listed above, Zoho CRM also offers two special CRM editions:

-Zoho Bigin is a pipeline-centric CRM made especially for small businesses and offers fewer features than Zoho CRM.
+Zoho Bigin s a pipeline-centric CRM made especially for small businesses and offers fewer features than Zoho CRM.
 It has a free version with 500 records, three workflows, a single pipeline, and a built-in phone.
 Its Express version, priced at $7 per user, per month (when billed annually), offers 50,000 records, 25 workflows, 20 email templates, and multiple pipelines.

 - CRM for sales automation and pipeline management

 - SalesIQ for live chat and visitor tracking

 - Campaigns for marketing automation